 We believe that God has spoken to us in his Word and ultimately in the Word made flesh: Jesus

-We affirm that the Bible is the reliable and authorative witness to the Gospel of Jesus Christ and the only source and norm for Christian doctrine.
-We teach that the two main messages of the BIble are Law and Gospel; the law showing us our sin and the Gospel revealing our Savior.
+We affirm that the Bible is the reliable and authoritative witness to the Gospel of Jesus Christ and the only source and norm for Christian doctrine.
+We teach that the two main messages of the Bible are Law and Gospel; the law showing us our sin and the Gospel revealing our Savior.
 We believe that ultimately God has spoken to us through the life and death and resurrection of his Son, Jesus.

 We believe that God created the world and humanity and made it good.

 God fashioned the universe and placed human beings made in his image to be in fellowship with him.
 Because of humanity's sin and brokenness, all of creation needs redepemption and new life.